wwanxh/homebridge-tuya-web/README.md

       "username": "xxxx@gmail.com",
       "password": "xxxxxxxxxx",
       "countryCode": "xx",
-      "platform": "smart_life",
+      "platform": "tuya"
-      "pollingInterval": 10
     }
 }
 ```

 The `options` has these properties:

-- `username`: Required.
+- `username` Required.
 The username for the account that is registered in the Android/iOS App.
-- `password`: Required.
+- `password` Required.
 The password for the account that is registered in the Android/iOS App.
-- `countryCode`: Required.
+- `countryCode` Required.
 Your account [country code](https://www.countrycode.org/), e.g., 1 for USA or 86 for China.
-- `platform`: The App where your account is registered. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
+- `platform` The App where your account is registered. `tuya` for Tuya Smart, `smart_life` for Smart Life, `jinvoo_smart` for Jinvoo Smart.
 Defaults to `tuya`.
-- `pollingInterval`: Optional.
+- `pollingInterval` Optional.
 The frequency in **seconds** that the plugin polls the cloud to get device updates.
 When the devices are exclusively controlled through Homebridge, you can set this to a low frequency (high interval number, e.g. 180 = 3 minutes).
-Defaults to 10.
+Defaults to no polling.

 ## Overruling Device Types